NHACP-IF/NHACP-specification/nhacp-specification.md

 The initial version of that field was undefined and 0 by convention.
 This document describes version **0.1** of the protocol.
 This section describes the changes between protocol revisions.
-New revisions are bacakward-compatible with previous clients, to the extent possible; any possible compatibility issues are called out explicitly here.
+New revisions are backward-compatible with previous clients, to the extent possible; any possible compatibility issues are called out explicitly here.